The Corporate Governance Review: Russia

 Russian corporate governance rules contemplate that the supervisory board is re-elected by the general shareholders' meeting annually in full.
 There are no instruments under Russian law to appoint a supervisory board in a public JSC, the members of which are classified into different categories (for example, each having an individual rotation cycle).

 Poison pill defences

 Russian law does not expressly prohibit those kinds of arrangements (unlike some Western jurisdictions), which makes them theoretically possible.
 However, regulation of the instruments customarily involved in structuring poison pill-type defences makes the implementation of any such defence very challenging in practice.

 Voting preference shares

 As a general rule, preference shares in Russian public companies are non-voting shares and only become voting shares in a limited number of situations.
 If the preference shares have become voting shares prior to an MTO or a VTO procedure having been triggered pursuant to the Takeover Rules, those shares may be acquired by the purchaser on the basis of an MTO or a VTO.

 Russian law contemplates the concept of voting preference shares that grant voting rights on all or some of the matters within the competence of the general shareholders' meeting permanently or under certain specified circumstances.
 However, this instrument is available to non-public companies only, which are outside the scope of the Takeover Rules.

 Russian law allows the issuance of instruments that are convertible into voting shares in a company.
-These instruments include convertible bonds, convertible preference shares and options.
+These instruments include convertible bonds, convertible preference shares, convertible loans and options.

 It must be taken into account that after an MTO or a VTO procedure pursuant to the Takeover Rules has been triggered, the issuance of convertible securities is only possible by a resolution of the general shareholders' meeting.

 The Takeover Rules include a concept of a competitive offer (i.e., an MTO or a VTO that has been submitted by a different bidder after an offer from the original bidder has been received by the target).
 However, it is very rarely used in practice given the practical considerations outlined above.